Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 i want this stuff on separate lines,
 but not *separated* by a blank line,
 so I have to put two spaces at the end of each line.

+Sometimes, it gets me, because even without the two spaces, it shows up correctly on my VSCode Preview Pane -- but not in the browser after I `push`!

+*(specially around things like images, tables, lists)*

 <br>